kieferhax/tryhackme-projects/OhSINT/OhSINT.md

 ### Wordpress blog
 ![Wordpress blog](https://github.com/kieferhax/tryhackme-projects/blob/main/OhSINT/assets/wordpress.png)

+Wow!
+We've discovered a lot of open source information out there in the wild wild west of the world wide web.

+Let's see if we can answer some of these questions now!

 ## Question 1 - What is this user's avatar?

 ## Question 2 - What city is this person in?